Concepts Index

 - Agency Gap — The non-deterministic disconnect between a user’s actual intent and the autonomous execution performed by an AI agent.

-- Agent Availability Threats (Runaway, Recursion, Resource Exhaustion) — Agentic AI’s autonomy multiplies the blast radius of availability failures.
+- Agent Availability Threats — Agentic AI’s autonomy multiplies the blast radius of availability failures.

 - AI Agent Catalog — The AI agent catalog is a mandatory primitive for any guardian-agent deployment per Gartner.